SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/swift-package-index-metadata-file.md

     scheme: ComposableArchitecture_watchOS
 ```

-Our builders are looking for this file and use the scheme indicated for the given platform.
-If a platform is not listed we use the default heuristics to determine the scheme as outlined in our [build FAQ][4].
+Our build servers look for this file and use any scheme information we find for each platform.
+If a platform isn’t listed, we use our default heuristics to determine the scheme as outlined in our [build FAQ][4].

 ### Images for Linux

-Another use case for the `.spi.yml` manifest file is to configure custom base images for our Linux builds.
+Custom schemes aren’t all we support though.
+Package authors can also use the `.spi.yml` file is to configure custom docker base images for our Linux builds.

-When building for Linux, we run docker commands for various Swift version base images:
+We build packages for Linux with docker commands, selecting between the [various base images that Apple provide](https://hub.docker.com/r/swiftlang/swift).

 ```bash
 /usr/local/bin/docker run --rm -v "$PWD":/host -w /host swiftlang/swift:5.2.4 swift build --enable-test-discovery
 ```

-This works great unless a package requires an OS level dependency like for instance OpenSSL.
+This works well unless a package requires an OS-level dependency, like OpenSSL.

-While we may eventually provide our own set of base images for each supported Swift version, we currently ask package authors whose builds fail with the default ones to create their own for the Swift versions they support.
+We may eventually provide our own set of base images for supported Swift versions that also include common dependencies like OpenSSL.
+For now, we are asking package authors whose builds fail due to missing dependencies to create their own for the Swift versions they support.

-You will also need to inform us when you do so, because for security reasons we don’t support arbitrary images and therefore need to add your images to our allow list.
+For security reasons, we don’t allow package authors to specify arbitrary images in the configuration file, so if you need to use this feature, please [raise an issue asking for us to support a custom base image](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/new).

 The AWS library [Soto][5] is an example of a package that makes use of this feature in its [`.spi.yml` file][6]: